EckoEdc/gogobuild/README.md

 # GoGo Build

-GoGo Build is a packaging system designed to be light and resilient.
+GoGo Build is a build/packaging system designed to be light and resilient.

 # Setup
  go get github.com/EckoEdc/gogobuild